Basic Usage Guide

 - ... ...

-• For method two, you don't need to change anything before the next release.
+- For method two, you don't need to change anything before the next release.
 However, before confirming, you need to check the status of Rollout and use the update interface instead of the patch interface of Kubernetes client, or use our kubectl-kruise tools.
+For a detailed guide on all rollout-related commands like

 $ kubectl-kruise rollout approve rollout/<your-rollout-name> -n <your-rollout-namespace>